But what is Reiki?

 Your Reiki practice foundation

-What happens when people learn techniques before have a foundation of experience and wisdom to support those skills?
-That’s a question worth contemplating.
+What happens when people learn techniques before they have a foundation of experience and wisdom to support those skills?
+Now that’s a question worth contemplating.

 When it comes to Reiki practice, we really don’t need more knowledge.
-What human beings need is wisdom.
+What human beings really need, and what consistent Reiki self practice can help us develop, is wisdom.
 Wisdom takes time.

 Practice.
 Observe.
 Contemplate.
 Repeat.